beyondstorage/noah/docs/design/1-support-task-progress.md

 So I propose following changes:

-- Add a type (maybe like: progress by percent) in time-cost task, so that we can get progress now.
+- Add a type `State`, which contains `status description`, `task progress remain (or done)` and `task ptogress total` in task.
-- Set progress state asynchronously in the progress of task running.
+- Init a global progress center for every registered task. and each task reports its `State` into the progress center every 500ms (configurable).
+- Add a unify component to combine all tasks' state and compose the output.

 After all these work, we can work well with progress bar: